JesperBorrePedersen/Hamburgian_Culture_Climate_Analysis/README.md

 ├── scripts         The analysis script(s)
 └── tables          Tabular ouptus
 ```

+## Animated Time Series
+The animated times series for the suitability predictions of the three models can be found [here](/figure/animations.md)

 ## License
 The content of this repository is licensed under a Creative Commons Attribution 4.0 International License: [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/)